 But you can do so much more with those coffee grounds than just adding them to the compost pile.

 When it comes to your skin and hair, coffee presents two great benefits.
 First, it’s full of caffeine (assuming you’re not drinking that abomination otherwise known as “decaf”) and caffeine is a stimulant.
 Sure, it gets your heart racing if you drink too much; but it also works to constrict blood vessels under the skin when applied topically, reducing the appearance of cellulite.
 Second, coffee grounds hold onto a nice amount of the natural oils that are present in the coffee beans themselves.
 Put these oils to work for you.
 Try some of these do-it-yourself tricks to see what I mean.

 For your face, skip the chemical and sometimes plastic-filled store-bought products (yes, you read that right: plastic).
-Instead, make a caffeine-infused exfoliating face scrub made from 1/3 cup of Epsom salt, one cup of used coffee grounds, ½ cup of brown sugar and a cup of light oil.
+Instead, make a caffeine-infused exfoliating face scrub made from 1/3 cup of Epsom salt, 1 cup of used coffee grounds, 1/2 cup of brown sugar, and 1 cup of light oil.
 I use virgin coconut oil religiously and love both the way it smells and the fact that it solidifies at room temperature, which makes it easier to scoop out of the jar.
 If you’re not a fan, try light olive oil instead.
-Mix all the ingredients together and store in an airtight container for use two or three times a week (only once a week if you have sensitive skin).
+Mix all the ingredients together and store your scrub in an airtight container for use two or three times a week (only once a week if you have sensitive skin).

 Exfoliating Body Scrub